antoniwan/blog/src/content/p/an-invitation-to-the-end-of-wealth-worship-and-the-beginning-of-a-human-future.md

 It's not that ambition is wrong.
 Growth isn't the enemy.
 Progress is not the issue.
 But somewhere along the way, we began worshipping the outcomes instead of the people living through them.
 We praise the ones who "win" at the economic game as if they are a higher form of human.
 We look at wealth as evidence of virtue, intelligence, superiority—even destiny.
 As if comfort is earned by character, and hardship is a personal failure.
 As if dignity must be deserved.

-**What a painful lie.**
+Y'all lying and playing...

-Because if dignity must be earned, then we are not a society—we are a competition disguised as one.
+**Because if dignity must be _earned_, then we are not a society—we are a _competition disguised as one_.**

 And here's the truth that keeps echoing in me: a truly developed world would not require a person to earn the right to be treated with dignity.